Why do we yell and scream like maniacs, just to celebrate the new year?

 I live about a block away from the Space Needle, where there’s a spectacular fireworks show on New Year’s Eve.
 Last December, I decided to stay home and comfort my cat, Pandora.
 It was a loud night.
 Partiers grouped on the sidewalk outside, drank openly and hollered at the top of their lungs, all the while the show exploded overhead.

 A couple guys seemed to freak out mid festivities.
-They ran back and forth, down the center of my tiny street, flailing their arms along the way.
-You would have thought the world was coming to an end.
+They ran back and forth, down the center of my tiny street, flailing their arms along the way, and you would have thought the world was coming to an end.
 But nope.
 Not even in 2012.
 But it got me thinking.
 Why do human beings celebrate like this?
 When did we start going a little crazy, just because tomorrow happens to be a new year?

 So I checked out history.com.